 Accidental personal injuries can arise in any number of settings.
 In Louisiana, an individual who is hurt due to another person’s negligence may generally recover for mental and physical suffering and pain, medical expenses, loss of enjoyment of life, and lost wages or earning capacity.
 The compensation a personal injury victim may receive is highly fact specific, and will depend heavily on the extent of the injury.
 A qualified personal injury attorney can help you evaluate your claim and negotiate a fair settlement.

 If you or a loved one was injured or became ill while on board a cruise ship, it is important to discuss your case with an experienced attorney.
-J. Price McNamara is a skilled Contact the Law Offices of J. Price McNamara He handles maritime law, wrongful death, and personal injury cases throughout the State of Louisiana including Orleans, Ascension, Jefferson, Kenner, Lafayette, Lafourche, St. John, Mandeville, Terrebonne, East Baton Rouge, and West Baton Rouge Parishes.
+J. Price McNamara is a skilled Contact J. Price McNamara ERISA Insurance Claim Attorney He handles maritime law, wrongful death, and personal injury cases throughout the State of Louisiana including Orleans, Ascension, Jefferson, Kenner, Lafayette, Lafourche, St. John, Mandeville, Terrebonne, East Baton Rouge, and West Baton Rouge Parishes.
 To schedule a free initial consultation to discuss your case, you may contact him through his website or call him today at (866) 248-0580.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.